Dropshipping Taxes: Definition, Types, & How to File

 1. The purchaser completes an exemption certificate and provides it to the seller.

-2. The seller will keep the exemption certificate and can sell goods to the purchaser.
+2. The seller will retain the sales tax exemption certificate and may sell the goods to the purchaser.

 3. These goods will not have sales tax charged.